Special Note: Promotional prices end with effect from March 31, 2024

-Your next stopping is Mount Sonder Lookout.
+Your next stop is Mount Sonder Lookout.
 This 360 ⁰ vista looks out towards the imposing Mt Sonder and over a beautifully scenic.
 Look for the wide range of birds of prey, such as the Wedge-tailed eagle and the Peregrine falcon and wood swallows circling the summit, riding the thermal updraughts.
 The view is a favourite spot for photographers and landscape artists.

-Your next stopping will be at Glen Helen.
+Your next stop will be at Glen Helen.
 Historic Glen Helen Homestead is the perfect place to have your lunch.
-Enjoy an a la carte lunch in the restaurant, or you may enjoy it with a drink, coffee or ice cream (not included in the tour package).
+Enjoy an a la carte lunch in the restaurant, or enjoy it with a drink, coffee or ice cream (not included in the tour package).
 Next, you may take a short walk down a gorgeous waterhole for a swim next to the striking Glen Helen Gorge.
 At Glen Helen Gorge, the ranges are part of making way for the Finke River.
-This permanent waterhole is an important refuge in the hot summer months for all nine species of fish recorded for the Finke, as well as migrating waterbirds.
+This permanent waterhole is an essential refuge in the hot summer months for all nine species of fish recorded for the Finke, as well as migrating waterbirds.

 Finally, your tour will conclude with us dropping you back at your hotel.